Can I Claim My Spouse as a Dependent on My Tax Return?

 You might get the same tax break anyway under some circumstances

-If you're married and you're the family's sole breadwinner, it only seems to make sense that your spouse should be your dependent, if only from a practical standpoint.
-After all, you provide for her.
-But the Internal Revenue Service doesn't see it that way, at least not entirely.
-As with many tax issues, there are some loopholes and gray areas.
+It only seems to make sense that your spouse should be your dependent if you're the family's sole breadwinner, but the Internal Revenue Service doesn't see it that way—at least not entirely.
+As with many tax issues, there are some loopholes and gray areas but only for certain tax years.

 The General Rule